Transitioning from Docker-Compose to Docker Swarm in Production

 I transitioned from Docker-Compose to Docker Swarm for production deployments.
 Docker Swarm provides network isolation, scalability, load balancing, and rolling updates without downtime.
 It's built into Docker, making it a simpler, more reliable choice for managing services.

 In the recent years, I made a significant shift in my deployment strategy by fully adopting Dockerized deployments.
 Previously, my deployments were automated using Ansible, which was effective and reliable.
-However, as my application evolved and became fully containerized, I transitioned to using docker-compose up for deployments, a method I was already accustomed to from my development workflow.
+However, as my application evolved and became fully containerized, I transitioned to using docker-compose up

 Using Docker Compose for deployments initially seemed like a natural progression.
 It allowed for straightforward service definitions and easy orchestration on a single host.
 However, as my application grew and I needed to deploy multiple versions—such as production and staging environments—on the same infrastructure, I encountered a significant limitation.
 Docker Compose does not provide isolated networks for each deployment, leading to port conflicts when running multiple instances of the same service stack.
 This required me to manage port configurations manually through environment variables (.env files), which became increasingly cumbersome and error-prone.